Pareder/webrtc/speech/speech.md

       }
     });
     ```
+   All possible types of reports can be found [here](https://www.w3.org/TR/webrtc/#mandatory-to-implement-stats).
 4. Besides the RTCPeerConnection API and WebRTC Internals, another useful tool to decipher connectivity issues is through the use of a network packet sniffer, such as **Wireshark**.
 Running a Wireshark capture while attempting a WebRTC connection will log STUN protocol packets in the main Wireshark window.
 You can filter for these packets by entering `stun` in the filter field, followed by the `Enter` key.

 ### Useful links